Hawai‘i Sea Grant Opportunities

 CLOSED

-Host Offices with coastal and marine management focus
+Host Offices with coastal, marine management, and policy focus

-Hawaiʻi Sea Grant seeks to partner with host offices in state, federal, or municipal agencies and/or nonprofits in Hawaiʻi that focus broadly on coastal and marine resource management and work in partnership with coastal communities.
-Host offices in this track should be prepared to engage Grau Fellows in projects that increase their understanding and professional experience in management and policy that address the sustainability and resilience of coastal and marine resources.
+Hawaiʻi Sea Grant seeks to partner with host offices in state, federal, or municipal agencies and/or nonprofits in Hawaiʻi that focus broadly on coastal and marine resource management, marine policy, and work in partnership with coastal communities.
+Host offices should be prepared to engage Grau Fellows in projects that increase their understanding and professional experience in management and policy that address the sustainability and resilience of coastal and marine resources.
 Host offices should be located in Hawaiʻi.
-For examples of current and former host offices for the Grau Fellowship please visit https://seagrant.soest.hawaii.edu/directory/grau-fellows.

 Host Office Responsibilities